-The treasury is in good shape.
-Taxes have been paid.
-Not all OPEN members have renewed their membership yet.
-There was some discussion about expenditures for the DII Fly-In and the Airshow.
-Motion to accept the Treasury Report by Peter Seiffert and 2nd by Ken Kadish.
+The treasury remains in good shape.
+There was a cash outlay for new tables, mower parts, a flag, and the port-a-potty.
+There was more discussion about expenditures for the DII Fly-In and the Airshow.

+Motion to accept the Treasury Report by Lloyd Darrohn and 2nd by Peter Seiffert.
 Carried.